PiaGow/VietNamese-Sign-Language-Recognition/README.md

 # VietNamese-Sign-Language-Recognition
-🤟 Real-time Sign Language Recognition App
+🤟 Real-time Sign Language Recognition App:
 A complete mobile + AI system that detects and translates Vietnamese sign language gestures in real time.
 The project combines Android app development, computer vision, and deep learning to help bridge communication gaps for sign language users.

-📌 Description
+📌 Description:
 This project allows users to perform Vietnamese sign language in front of their phone’s camera.
 The system records video, detects body and hand movements, and uses a trained AI model to predict the meaning of the gesture.
 It works in real time, providing fast and reliable feedback to the user directly on the mobile screen.

-🚀 Key Features
+🚀 Key Features:
 Real-time gesture capture using Android's CameraX with live preview, camera flip, and flash control.

 AI-powered recognition with a custom-trained LSTM model using data from MediaPipe Holistic (pose + hands).